 4. See Holidays Lights Everywhere

 When looking for what to do in Leavenworth in winter, all you have to do is head outside.
-One of the main reasons people come to Leavenworth in the winter is due to the town being beautiful to walk through during this time of year.
+One of the main reasons people come to Leavenworth in the winter is that the town is beautiful to walk through during this time of year.
 They have several lighting ceremonies in December, but you can see the Leavenworth Christmas lights at night throughout the winter.

 The lights make the town feel even more magical.
 Considering we don’t get too much snow in Seattle in the winter, coming here to see snow-covered trees and holiday lights everywhere makes you feel like you’re far away from home.